FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 In this recipe we will cover how the R package and webservices can be used to accomplish the stated objectives.

 ## Mapping global identifier to other global identifier
 In this case we have a list of elements with an identifier that is part of [BridgeDbs data sources](https://github.com/bridgedb/BridgeDb/blob/2dba5780260421de311cb3064df79e16a396b887/org.bridgedb.bio/resources/org/bridgedb/bio/datasources.tsv).
-In our example we will use a list of Affymetrix Zen Mays gene identifiers stored in a TSV file.
+In our example we will use a list of Homo Sapiens, Hugo Gene Nomenclature Convention (HGNC) gene identifiers stored in a TSV file.
 The objective is to map these to other available gene identifiers.

 ### Webservices in Python
 > :exclamation: For this tutorial Python v3.8.5, [pandas](https://pandas.pydata.org/) v1.1.3 and BridgeDb Webservices v0.9.0 were used.